BethGriggs/nodejs-in-the-cloud/README.md

 Appsody is designed to help you develop containerized applications for the cloud.

 Imagine you've defined your chosen cloud technologies, and you want to reuse these technologies across all of your Node.js microservices.
 You can use Appsody to define the standards for your applications, which will allow you to control the base that all of your applications are built off.
 You can define a set of technologies that are configurable, reusable, and already infused with cloud native capabilities.
-You can implement and maintain your standards, ensuring consistency and reliability.
+You can then maintain your standards, ensuring consistency and reliability.

 This also means that not all software developers in your organisation need to have the knowledge or burden of managing the full cloud-native software development stack.
-With Appsody, developers can build applications for the cloud that are ready to be deployed to Kubernetes without being an expert on the underlying container technology.
+With Appsody, developers can build applications for the cloud that are ready to be deployed to Kubernetes without necessarily being an expert on the underlying container technology.

-For more background information on Appsody - checkout this Medium post https://medium.com/appsody/overview-c0cf1f2a244c
+For more background information on Appsody - checkout [this Medium article](https://medium.com/appsody/overview-c0cf1f2a244c).

 ### Prerequisites